-For the past decade, GHS Cancer Institute doctors and researchers have been working on unraveling the science of immunotherapy for cancer treatment.
+For the past decade, Prisma Health Cancer Institute doctors and researchers have been working on unraveling the science of immunotherapy for cancer treatment.

 Immunotherapy involves stimulating the body’s natural immune system to recognize and attack cancer cells, rather than killing many of the body’s normal cells along with the cancer cells as chemotherapy and radiation normally do.

 This research field is the same one that just earned two scientists the 2018 Nobel Prize in Medicine.

 James P. Allison, who is the chair of the Department of Immunology at MD Anderson Cancer Center in Houston, and Tasuku Honjo, a professor in the Department of Immunology and Genomic Medicine at Kyoto University in Japan, independently discovered pieces of cellular machinery that became the foundation for immunotherapy.